linkml/linkml/docs/faq/tools.md

 Currently the main way to author a schema is to edit schema YAML files in a text editor or IDE (Integrated Development Environment).

-We recommend using an IDE that has support for YAML format
+We recommend using an IDE that has support for YAML format.

+See the section below on "Are there tools for editing my data?" for suggestions (note that your schema *is* data - schemas instantiate the schema class in the metamodel)

+One possible alternative to authoring schemas in YAML is to enter the schema in a *spreadsheet*, which is our next question...

 ## Is there a tool to manage schemas as spreadsheets?